How Morrell almost lost the race!

 At first I thought he was playing a joke on me but when he told me how fast he drove to the the deserted north end bouncing over uneven beach, I knew he wasn't kidding.

-The next day, the day of the biggest race on the lifeguard circuit was the 1979 South Jerseys, to be held this year on our neighbor beach and main rival, Atlantic City who had earned the chance to host by winning the title last summer.
-13 cities compete from Brigantine to Cape May Point.
+The next day, the day of the biggest race on the lifeguard circuit was the 1979 South Jerseys.
+Atlantic City who had earned the chance to host by winning the title last summer was hosting 13 cities from Brigantine to Cape May Point.

-I said nothing to my colleague, at Atlantic City High School and a Physics teacher. and partner.
-Slu, who as bowman keeps course and was wrapped up as I later found out in applying a triangulation formula so that he had points on land to guide us out to our flag thus covering the shortest distance.
+I said nothing to my rowing partner and fellow teacher at Atlantic City High School.
+Slu, Mike the bowman keeps course was wrapped applying a triangulation formula so that he had points on land to guide us out to our flag thus covering the shortest distance.

-Starting signal flag is raised up, we see it drop and we get a great start, and make it out perfectly to our turning buoy first.
+Starting signal flag is raised up, we see it drop and we get a great start, and setle rowing about 30-32 strokes per minute.
+We are first to the flags half a mile out, dead on course.

-The wierd thing about rowing is your always looking back not forward like most racing.
-So we get a birds eye view of Sam's boat growing ever larger.
-As they got within a boat length of us, I lost all feeling in my left forearm and the oar started sliding out of the boat.
+They approach within a boat length of us, and I lose all feeling in my left forearm and the oar starts sliding out of the boat.
 Slu who never yells, shouted! "grab that oar this race isn't over yet!"
 I had one chance, reached out grabbed the handle by the very tip and I made it count!
-I managed to pull in unison with Slu for several more strokes and as Downs fell off his wave in the gulley we caught the same one and shot an arrow straight into the beach winning Brigantines' first doubles victory in the history of the South Jerseys dating back to 1926.
+I managed to pull with Slu for several more strokes.
+Lucklily Downs fell off his wave in the gulley and we caught the same one and shot an arrow straight into the beach winning Brigantines' first doubles victory in the history of the South Jerseys dating back to 1926.

 Singles man Mark Spencer sealed the team title by winning his race, likewise arrowing straight into the beach.
 South Jersey Champs: In boat left to right Spencer, Dove Sluzenski.